-In this tutorial, we will show you how to install and configuration OpenNMS on your CentOS 7 server.
-For those of you who didn’t know, OpenNMS is a free open source enterprise-level network monitoring and management platform that provides information to allow us to make decisions in regards to future network and capacity planning.
-OpenNMS designed to manage tens of thousands of devices from a single server as well as manage unlimited devices using a cluster of servers.
+In this tutorial, we will show you how to install and configure OpenNMS on your CentOS 7 server.
+For those of you who didn’t know, OpenNMS is a free open source enterprise-level network monitoring and management platform that provides information to allow us to make decisions in regard to future network and capacity planning.
+OpenNMS is designed to manage tens of thousands of devices from a single server as well as manage unlimited devices using a cluster of servers.
 It includes a discovery engine to automatically configure and manage network devices without operator intervention.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
-The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘sudo’ to the commands to get root privileges.
-I will show you through the step by step installation of OpenNMS on a CentOS 7 server.
+The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘sudo

 Install OpenNMS on CentOS 7